Exploring the Falls Trail at Ricketts Glen State Park

 The most logical way to hike the Falls Trail at Ricketts Glen State Park.

-I recommend starting at the Lake Rose Trailhead and hiking the Falls Trail in a counter-clockwise fashion.
+Here are 3 reasons why I recommend starting at the Lake Rose Trailhead and hiking the Falls Trail in a counter-clockwise fashion.

-First – it allows you to see waterfalls almost immediately.
+1. It allows you to see waterfalls almost immediately.

 If you depart from the Lake Rose Trailhead and hike counter-clockwise, you’ll encounter your first waterfall (Mohawk Falls) within 10 minutes.